 Local Host @ Valencia Urban Adventures.
 Citizen of the world.
 Passionate traveller.
 Lover of Street Art.
 The biggest foodie.

-Hungry for one of the best fried calamari sandwiches in Valencia?
-Our local Valencia tour guides recommend Bar El Tostadero, for their bocadillo de calamares a la Romana.
+Hungry for one of the best fried sepia sandwiches in Valencia?
+Our local Valencia tour guides recommend Bar El Tostadero, for their bocadillo de sepia a la Romana.

 Open for 58 years and considered a local institution in the area, Bar El Tostadero offers great food and honest prices, serving traditional Spanish fare of breakfast, bocadillos and tapas.
 It is manned by four friendly faces behind the counters: Ismael, with the glasses and moustache is the longest serving, having worked here for 44 years, and their ‘youngest’ being Tony, who’s four years in and counting.

-Their bocadillo de calamares is not like others you’ll find around town, as they use sepia (cuttlefish) instead of calamari (squid), because the former is more tender to the bite.
-Once the fish are freshly sliced up in-house, they are battered, deep-fried and put straight from the fryer into a long baguette.
+Once the sepia are freshly sliced up in-house, they are battered, deep-fried and put straight from the fryer into a long baguette.
 We recommend asking for a side of garlic mayonnaise (alioli) or garlic oil (ajo aceite) to kick it up a notch.

-When I ask Tony for their secret to such a delicious calamares bocadillo, he causally smiles and says there are none.
-Besides letting me know about the sepia, the only other secret he will reveal is that it’s important to buy whole cuttlefish, and that they only prepare the quantity they will use for the day — no leftovers are pre-prepared and left aside.
+When I ask Tony for their secret to such a delicious sepia bocadillo, he causally smiles and says there are none.
+He did reveal that it’s important to buy whole cuttlefish, and that they only prepare the quantity they will use for the day — no leftovers are pre-prepared and left aside.
 Getting the quantity needed takes a lot of work, as this place has a high turnover of customers, serving some 60 kilograms of sepia daily (or one tonne daily during festive periods), and can sell upwards of 1,400 bocadillos on each festive day!

 Bar El Tostadero is open 7am until 8pm most nights, except Sundays, when they are closed all day (check their Facebook page for updates on their festive hours).
 Their busiest times are usually 11am to 3pm, and it’s not uncommon to see a metre-long queue out the door during busy festive periods such as Valencia’s Las Fallas.